dolezj24/rbr-installer/README.md

 Script usage

-1. Put rbr files to install in rbr-files directory.
+1. Put rbr files to install into rbr-files directory.
-2. Keep RichardBurnsRally.ini as it is in repository (without XRes and YRes at the end).
+2. Keep RichardBurnsRally.ini as it is in rbr-files directory in repository (without XRes and YRes at the end).
 3. Compile script with BZIP2 compression.

 IMPORTANT: Installer size is limited to 2 GB.